yogi0001122/tech-challenge/1-challenge/README.md

 ```
 ### Module

-A module is a container for multiple resources that are used together.
-Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.
+A module is a collection of resources that are used in combination.
+In order to describe your infrastructure in terms of its architecture rather than specifically in terms of physical objects, you can use modules to build simple abstractions.

 For the solution, we have created and used seven modules:
 1. resourcegroup        - creating resourcegroup